dqops/dqo/docs/checks/column/uniqueness/distinct-percent-anomaly.md

 # distinct percent anomaly data quality checks

-A column-level check that ensures that the distinct percent value in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+This check monitors the percentage of distinct values and detects anomalies in the changes in this percentage.
+It monitors a 90-day time window.
+ The check is configured by setting a desired percentage of anomalies to identify as data quality issues.

 ___